Prephouse/web/README.md

 ### Schema declaration and validation

-We utilize the [Zod][zod] library to declare and validate the schema of values, such as form input values or API response values, on the client.
+We use the [Zod][zod] library to declare and validate the schema of values, such as form input values or API response values, on the client.
 We refer to any schema declared using Zod as a "zod schema".